justinpyron/convex-optimization/README.md

 # Usage
 A Streamlit web app is the frontend for interacting with the solver.

-The app can be accessed at https://convex-optimization-from-scratch.streamlit.app.

-Alternatively, the app can be run locally with
+The app can be run locally with
 ```
 poetry run streamlit run app.py
 ```